The Category Definition File (CDF) is used to define the category structure and display names for category IDs that you send through tags.

 In certain special cases, Digital Analytics categorization inheritance processing might not be able to achieve 100% complete categorization in Product Categories.

-- Persistent Carts: visitors viewing a saved cart in a new session, and/or completing a purchase might not view product detail pages, resulting in a lack of a categorized Product View tag for the Shop Action tags to inherit categorization from.
+- Visitors viewing a saved cart in a new session, and/or completing a purchase might not view product detail pages, resulting in a lack of a categorized Product View tag for the Shop Action tags to inherit categorization from.
 In this case, a valid Category ID parameter value should be included with the Shop Action 5 tags sent when the persisted cart is retrieved and viewed.
 Shop Action 9 tags inherit categorization from the Shop Action 5 tags and need not be categorized.

-- Direct add-to-cart Site Functionality: This site functionality typically allows visitors to bypass the product detail page and associated Product View tag data collection by adding items directly to the cart from product category display pages.
+- This site functionality typically allows visitors to bypass the product detail page and associated Product View tag data collection by adding items directly to the cart from product category display pages.
 If no Category ID value is sent with a Shop Action 5 tag, this tag and any subsequent Shop Action 9 tags for this Product ID is uncategorized in reporting due to lack of a categorized Product View tag in the session.
 In this case, a valid Category ID parameter value should be included with the individual Shop Action 5 tag sent when the add-to-cart event occurs.